mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 [=] ----------------------------------------------------------------------------
 [=]   7/0x07 | AA BB                                           | ..
 ```
-of read the entire file and see the changes in context.
+or read the entire file and see the changes in context.
 ```
 [usb] pm3 --> hf mfdes read --aid 123456 -t aes -n 0 -k aabbccddeeff0099feedbeef12345678  --fid 01
 [=] ------------------------------- File 01 data -------------------------------